-- A. Plaintiff objects to each and every Interrogatory to the extent that it is overly broad, unduly burdensome, vague and ambiguous, and not limited as to time. - B. Plaintiff objects to each and every Interrogatory on the grounds and to the extent that the manner in which it is worded is so vague, broad, general, and all-inclusive that it does not permit a proper or reasonable response and is, therefore, unduly burdensome and oppressive. - C. Plaintiff objects to each and every Interrogatory to the extent that it calls for documents or information protected by the attorney-client privilege, work product doctrine, common interest privilege, joint defense privilege or any other applicable privilege or protection.
-Privileged documents and information will not be produced, and any inadvertent disclosure shall not be deemed a waiver of any privilege with respect to such information. - D. Plaintiff objects to each and every Interrogatory to the extent that of certain documents or information which it is not required to make and which must be determined by the Court in this action.
+A. Plaintiff objects to each and every Interrogatory to the extent that it is overly broad, unduly burdensome, vague and ambiguous, and not limited as to time.

+B. Plaintiff objects to each and every Interrogatory on the grounds and to the extent that the manner in which it is worded is so vague, broad, general, and all-inclusive that it does not permit a proper or reasonable response and is, therefore, unduly burdensome and oppressive.

+C. Plaintiff objects to each and every Interrogatory to the extent that it calls for documents or information protected by the attorney-client privilege, work product doctrine, common interest privilege, joint defense privilege or any other applicable privilege or protection.
+Privileged documents and information will not be produced, and any inadvertent disclosure shall not be deemed a waiver of any privilege with respect to such information.

+D. Plaintiff objects to each and every Interrogatory to the extent that Defendant seeks to have Plaintiff make certain conclusions as to the legal significance of certain documents or information which it is not required to make and which must be determined by the Court in this action.